Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-The considered IoT system comprises $N=30$ IoT units belonging to two different technological families, i.e., the STM32H7 and the Raspberry Pi 3B+.
-The former refers to simple IoT units being endowed with a 400 MHz-Cortex M7 and 1 MB of RAM, while the latter represents more powerful IoT units being endowed with a 1.4GHz 64-bit quad-core processor and 1GB of RAM.
-In the experiments we considered three different settings for the $N=30$ IoT units partitioning: 10\%-90\%, 50\%-50\% and 90\%-10\%, where the first percentage refers to the probability of having a STM32H7 and the second one that of having a Raspberry Pi 3B+.
+In this experimental section we considered four families of IoT units, whose technological details are given in Table~\ref{tab:nodes}: the STM32H7, a simple IoT unit endowed with a 400 MHz-Cortex M7 and 1 MB of RAM; the Raspberry Pi 3B+, a more powerful IoT units endowed with a 1.4GHz 64-bit quad-core processor and 1GB of RAM; the OrangePi Zero, endowed with a 800MHz to 1.2GHz quad-core Cortex-A7 and 256 MB of RAM; and the BeagleBone AI having a 1.5GHz dual-core ARM Cortex--A15 and 1GB of RAM.

-For both the STM32H7 and the Raspberry Pi 3B+, the maximum memory usage $\bar{m}_i$s has been defined as half of the available RAM memory, while the number of multiplications per second $e_i$s as a tenth of the clock cycles (per number of cores).
-The constraints on the computational load $\bar{c}_i$s have not been considered in this experimental section since they are application-specific.
-Details about $\bar{m}_i$s and $e_i$s are given in Table \ref{tab:nodes}.
+The maximum memory usage $\bar{m}_i$s has been defined as half of the available RAM memory, i.e., $512$KB for the STM32H7, $128$MB for the OrangePi Zero, and $512$MB for the both the BeagleBone AI and the Raspberry Pi3B+.
+The number of multiplications per second $e_i$s has been defined as a tenth of the clock cycles (per number of cores).
+Hence, $e=40$ for the STM32H7, $e=300$ for the BeagleBone AI ($150$ per core), $e=480$ for the OrangePi Zero ($120$ per core, if we consider the maximum frequency of 1.2GHz), and $e=560$ for the Raspberry 3B+ ($140$ per core).
+The constraints on the computational load $\bar{c}_i$s have not been considered since they are application-specific.